EMPOWER Mentoring Program

-The Lucy Mentoring Program provides women students within the Faculty of Business and Law the opportunity to participate in a unique leadership program.
+The EMPOWER Program provides women students within the Faculty of Business and Law the opportunity to participate in a unique leadership program.

 Admission to our undergraduate degree programs usually requires successful completion of a senior secondary school qualification similar to the Higher School Certificate (HSC), the highest educational award in New South Wales schools.

 4 years full-time or part-time equivalent up to 10 years maximum.